JacobTorresME/ME405-Romi/README.md

 # Mechatronics Romi Project
-A MycroPython-based Romi robot porject use and STM32 board (via the 'pyb' module)
+A MycroPython-based Romi robot project using an STM32 board (via the 'pyb' module).

+**By Jacob Torres and Carter Josef**

 ## Table of Contents
 - [Overview & Objectives](#overview--objectives)